Go To Namecheap.com

 lock and key on circuit board

-The key to understanding the best SSL certificate for ecommerce site is that there are three validation levels.
+The key to understanding the best SSL certificate for an e-commerce site is that there are three validation levels.

-However, there are three levels of SSLs that correspond to the amount of protection the certificate provides.
-As the level increases, the CA requires additional documentation that you own the domain in question and are a legal representative of the company.
+However, three levels of SSLs correspond to the amount of protection the certificate provides.
+As the level increases, the CA requires additional documentation confirming that you own the domain in question and that you are a legal representative of the company.

 As a result, higher levels of validation provide additional customer confidence in your website.
 The three levels, in increasing levels of validation, are as follows: